howtonotwin/MCForgeDocumentation/docs/items/items.md

 Items
 =====

-Along with blocks, items make up the backbone of any good mod.
+Along with blocks, items are a key component of most mods.
 While blocks make up the world around you, items are what let you change it.

 Creating an Item
 ----------------